w3f/polkadot-wiki/docs/kusama-ledger.md

 Kusama has a [Ledger][] application that is compatible with the Ledger Nano S and Ledger Nano X devices.
-The Ledger devices are hardware wallets that keep your private key secured on a physical device that does not get exposed to your computer or the internet.
+The Ledger devices are hardware wallets that keep your private key secured on a physical device that does not get directly exposed to your computer or the internet.
 It is strongly recommended to use a hardware wallet if you are managing a significant amount of funds.

 The Kusama application allows you to manage Kusama's native asset, the KSM.
 It supports most of the